 The best advice is to alter only settings that you thoroughly understand.
 In particular, do not change settings in the Chipset screen without a good reason.
-BCM Advanced Research Inc. or your system manufacturer for the best performance and reliability has carefully chosen the Chipset defaults.
+Your system manufacturer for the best performance and reliability has carefully chosen the Chipset defaults.
 Even a seemingly small change to the Chipset setup may cause the system to become unstable.